mybb/docs.mybb.com/1.8/faq/errors.md

 **Error Type:** *MyBB Error (43)*

 **Error Message:** The install directory (`install/`) still exists on your server and is not locked.
 To access MyBB please either remove this directory or create an empty file in it called `lock`.
-Information: This occurs when, as the error says your `install` folder is still present, or has not been locked.
-To solve this error, either completely delete the `install/` folder, or create an empty file in it called `lock`.
-MyBB requires you to remove or lock this folder, so nobody can run the installation or upgrade script, and corrupt or erase your database with it.
+Information: This occurs when your `install` folder is still present, or has not been locked.
+To solve this error, either completely delete the `install` folder, or create an empty file called `lock` inside the folder.
+MyBB requires you to remove or lock this folder so that nobody can run the installation or upgrade script and corrupt or erase your database with it.

 ## MyBB Error (42)

 **Error Type:** *MyBB Error (42)*

 **Error Message:** Your board has not yet been upgraded.
 Please do so before attempting to browse it.
-Information: This occurs when you are attempting to do a major upgrade, for example 1.2.x to 1.4.x, and after upload the new files, you do not run the upgrade script.
-To fix this, go to `install/upgrade.php` and choose your old version from the list.
+Information: This occurs when you are attempting to do a major upgrade (e.g. 1.6.x to 1.8.x) and do not run the upgrade script after uploading the new files.
+To fix this, go to `install/upgrade.php` and choose your old version from the list and follow the directions given by the upgrader..

 ## MyBB Error (44)